samjdedes/MRI_brain_scan_tumor_detection/README.md

 ## Data Preparation

 After sourcing data, paths to the images were saved and used to split data into train, validation, and testing images.
 Using the paths, images were loaded using openCV and duplicates were removed with custom functions.
 The images were then resized and reshaped to work with the format of Convolutional Neural Network.
-To create a more robust model, ImageDataGenerator was used to create slightly altered images used in tandem with original images while training the model.
+To create a more robust model ImageDataGenerator was explored to create slightly altered images used in tandem with original images while training the model, however, after testing several models it proved to reduce the accuracy and recall of the model.

 ## Modeling